francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 ### General Conflict Analysis

 <!-- Text reviewed -->
-When analyzing the bodies of the posts, the conflicts significantly altered the targeted subreddit's `LIWC AuxVb` and `Time` by increasing their utilization while decreasing the proportion of `LIWC Home`.
+When analyzing the bodies of the posts, the conflicts significantly altered the targeted subreddit's `LIWC_AuxVb` and `LIWC_Time` by increasing their utilization while decreasing the proportion of `LIWC_Home`.
 No significant changes were observed for the non-LIWC features.
 Therefore, it is difficult to draw conclusions about these influences.
-When analyzing the titles of the posts, only the `LIWC Inhib` increased significantly, and no changes were observed for the non-LIWC features.
+When analyzing the titles of the posts, only the `LIWC_Inhib` increased significantly, and no changes were observed for the non-LIWC features.

 #### Analysis on the Body of the Posts